sunrise-choir/ssb-patchql-stdio-js/README.md

 With [npm](https://npmjs.org/) installed, run

 ```
-$ npm install patchql-over-stdio-example
+$ npm install ssb-patchql-stdio-js
 ```

 ## Acknowledgments

-patchql-over-stdio-example was inspired by..
+ssb-patchql-stdio-js was inspired by..

 ## See Also